Naman1997/Java-Mongo-CRUD/README.md

 You can access the API documentation of the app at [Swagger](https://app.swaggerhub.com/apis-docs/Naman1997/Kaiburr-Crud/1.0) OR you can access the Swagger endpoint after running the server!

-This application has 4 API endpoints at of the time of writing.
+This application has 4 API endpoints at the time of writing.

 | Method | Endpoint |
 | ------ | ------ |